trueadm/ripple/README.md

 #### Reactive Map

 The `RippleMap` extends the standard JS `Map` class, and supports all of its methods and properties.
-However, accessing the `size` property of a `RippleMap` will not be reactive, instead you should use `$size`.

 ```js
 import { RippleMap, track } from 'ripple';